Universality of stochastic control of quantum chaos with measurement and feedback

-where we have labeled the channels by their respective exponential parameters.
+where channels are labeled by their respective exponential parameters.

-\textit{Quantum dynamics and Gaussian state evolution}---The dynamics of $\expval{\hat{v}_\pm}$ under $\mathbb{S}_\kappa$ and $\mathbb{C}_\gamma$ follow the classical dynamics, so classical arguments suffice to understand control of linear operators.
-To observe quantum effects beyond the classical limit, we must look to higher orders in canonical operators.
-The covariance matrix,
+\textit{Quantum dynamics and Gaussian state evolution}---The dynamics of $\expval{\hat{v}_\pm}$ under $\mathbb{S}_\kappa$ and $\mathbb{C}_\gamma$ follow the classical dynamics, and quantum effects manifest only at higher orders in canonical operators.
+Gaussian states are characterized by their mean $\expval{\hat{\mathbf{r}}}$ and covariance matrix,